 Professor Milner is the Director of MIT's Laboratory for Nuclear Science (LNS), and a member of its Medium Energy Physics Group.
 His research is focused on studying the spin structure of strongly interacting systems.
 A major focus of his research effort over the last decade has been the HERMES experiment to study the spin structure of the nucleon.
 This work was carried out in collaboration with Prof. Robert P. Redwine.
 HERMES has provided important new data on the flavor decomposition of the quark spin and on the contribution of the glue, yielding a number of new, unexpected results.

 Prof. Milner’s current research focus is the OLYMPUS experiment at the DESY laboratory in Hamburg, Germany.
 This uses the Bates Large Acceptance Spectrometer Toroid (BLAST), which was constructed at the MIT-Bates Linear Accelerator Center, together with a hydrogen gas target internal to the DORIS storage ring to measure precisely the ratio of positron-proton to electron-proton elastic scattering at 2 GeV to determine the contributions beyond single photon exchange.
 This work is carried out in collaboration with Prof. Robert Redwine as part of a larger international collaboration.
-Data taking is planned for 2012.
+Data taking was completed in early 2013 and analysis is in progress.

 Dr. Karen Dow joined the MIT staff in 1987 as a sponsored research staff member at MIT’s Bates Linear Accelerator Center.
 She received her A.B. in physics and mathematics from Mount Holyoke College in 1982, and her Ph.D. in physics from MIT in 1987.
 She has been an MIT Principal Research Scientist since 2005.